mitsuba-renderer/mitsuba3/docs/src/plugin_reference.rst

 These flags indicate whether the parameter is differentiable or not, or whether it introduces discontinuities and thus needs special treatment.

-See :py:class:`mitsuba.ParamFlags` for their documentation.
+See :py:class:`misuka.ParamFlags` for their documentation.

 Scene-wide attributes